 Glendale is a very small village located in the state of Ohio.
 With a population of 2,282 people and just one neighborhood, Glendale is the 435th largest community in Ohio.
-Glendale has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.
+Glendale has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.

 Glendale home prices are not only among the most expensive in Ohio, but Glendale real estate also consistently ranks among the most expensive in America.